 HP decided to include built in security features found on higher end laser printers with this inkjet.
 Something new to any inkjet printer and appealing to many businesses.

 The placement of an ID card copy button on an already sparse control panel is a savvy appeal to medical and government front offices.
-Copying both sides of insurance cards and drivers licenses accounts for much of the traffic on their copiers.

 If you’re looking for a way to save on printing costs, a supertank printer is a great solution.